farmera/sare_grant/introduction.md

 Studies on Louisiana sugarcane growth have shown that remote sensing methods like NDVI are effective in predicting sucrose yield in response to applied N fertilizer.
 Yet access to these technologies by farmers is limited; acquiring, processing and interpreting such data is costly and time-consuming.
-While high resolution aerial imagery such as NDVI holds the potential to improve operational efficiency, economic factors prevent their general adoption by Louisiana farmers.
+While high resolution aerial imagery such as NDVI holds the potential to improve operational efficiency, economic factors prevent their general adoption by Louisiana cane growers.

 High temporal and spatial resolution NDVI can provide a host of potential uses in agriculture: prescribing N fertilizer amounts and estimating crop yield are two of the potential benefits to Louisiana sugarcane producers.
 Yet a 'chicken and egg'